JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrency-overview.md

 allow you to access the same state concurrently.
 On the other end of the spectrum, Rust's language-level concurrency and state management makes it very popular.

+## Rules on sharing state

-Kotlin/Native introduces rules around how state is shared between threads.
+Kotlin/Native introduces rules on sharing state between threads.
 These rules exist to prevent unsafe shared access to mutable state.
-If you are coming from a JVM background and write concurrent code, the way you architect your data may need some modification, but in general, you can achieve the same results without the risky side effects.
+If you are coming from a JVM background and write concurrent code, you may need to change the way you architect your data, but you can achieve the same results without risky side effects.

-It is also important to point out, if absolutely necessary, there are [ways to work around these rules](kotlin-native-concurrent-mutability.md).
+It is also important to point out, there are [ways to work around these rules](kotlin-native-concurrent-mutability.md).
 The intent is to make working around these rules something that you rarely, if ever do.

-## Two rules

-As mentioned, Kotlin/Native introduces new rules around state and concurrency.
-They are simple, and there are basically two of them.
+There are just two simple rules around state and concurrency.

 ### Rule 1: Mutable state == 1 thread